How to Calibrate a Hardness Tester

 Test blocks have a shelf life (typically 5 years from certification) and degrade over time.
 Expired test blocks should not be used for calibration or verification.
 Surface contamination, oxidation, and handling marks can also invalidate test blocks.

-Track Hardness Tester Calibrations Automatically
+Generate Hardness Tester Calibration Certificates Automatically